hcarnes/filth_finder/README.md

 ## Code of Conduct

-Everyone interacting in the Greenthumb Gardens codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/greenthumb/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Filth Finder codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/filth_finder/blob/master/CODE_OF_CONDUCT.md).